NiklasEi/wasm-opt-action/Readme.md

 The input parameters are passed to `wasm-opt` like so: `<input> -o <output> <options>`.

-Check the [wasm-opt options](https://github.com/WebAssembly/binaryen/blob/main/src/tools/optimization-options.h) for more info.
+Take a look at the [wasm-opt options](https://github.com/WebAssembly/binaryen/blob/main/src/tools/optimization-options.h) for more info.